hoopla/hoopla_salesforce/README.md

 If you append `.erb` to any file in your project, it will get processed through Erubis prior to deployment.
 This makes it possible to DRY up a lot of your XML, abstract common patterns and even write simple Apex macros.

 Just before the templates are run, the deployer will look for `lib/template_helper.rb` and load that.
 In this file you can mix your own methods into the template processors.
-The following example allows you to use `<%= name 'MyObject' %>` in an object definition to avoid writing the XML boilerplate that's required by salesforce.
+The following example allows you to use `<%= object 'MyObject' %>` in an object file to avoid writing the XML boilerplate that's required by salesforce.

     module GenericHelper
       def object(&block)